 Peyronie’s disease (PD) is a condition in which an inelastic scar (called a plaque) forms in an inner layer (tunica albuginea) of the penis.
+This causes curvature of the penis.
 It is most commonly seen in the fifth decade of life.
 PD is not a cancerous condition.

 Most cases do not have a known cause.
 One possible cause is trauma, which can happen during previous sexual intercourse.
 Men often do not recall such an event.
 PD has been associated with another condition called Dupuytren’s contracture (30% association), which is a shortening and thickening of the palm’s tissue that results in clawing of the fingers.
 The underlying process of scarring and contracture may be similar in both conditions.
 Men who do injection therapy for erectile dysfunction may get PD if they inject in the same spot repeatedly.